Athletics at the 2022 Commonwealth Games – Women's 400 metres hurdles

 The women's 400 metres hurdles at the 2022 Commonwealth Games, as part of the athletics programme, took place in the Alexander Stadium on 4 and 6 August 2022.

+The winning margin was 0.33 seconds which as of 2024 is the narrowest winning margin for the women's 400 metres hurdles at these games.

 Records

 Prior to this competition, the existing world and Games records were as follows: